LostArtefacts/TRX/docs/trx/lua/reference/MUSIC.md

       Parameters:
       - **`opts`** (table, optional). `mode`: a `trx.music.PlayMode`.
 Defaults to `ONCE`.

-      Returns: Stream or `nil`.
+      Returns: music.Stream or `nil`.
 The stream it started, or `nil` if none did.

 ### Functions